Ganga Talao: History

 Others could not go save his servants because the labourers were not allowed to take leave for religious purposes.
 Through word of mouth all labourers stated their wish to participate.
 He used his contacts and requested for permission.
 A first delegation headed by himself and some other rich retired labourers including Jhummun Gosagne Napal accompanied him in 1895, following the route he had already made in previous years when only his close friends have been there.
 The first halt was in Port Louis Madras road where he possessed a house.
 From there the next resting place was Vacoas at Padarath Ojha's place and then the procession with jhal and dholak and small kanvars moved to Grand Bassin.
 This was the nth time that Shivaratri was celebrated at Triolet under the priestship of Pandit Sanjibonlal.

 In the meantime, other folk tales were added to that place and it got the name of Paritalao.
 It was believed that fairies used to come and dance during the night there.
 So, it is Sanajibonlall also popularly known as Mousse Langlois ke Baba who put dreams of Ganga in the subconscious mind of Jhummun Gossagne and helped to make the festival look as it is celebrated today.
 Later Prime Minister Ramgoolam brought Ganga water from Gomukh and mixed it with the already pure water of Grand Bassin and renamed it Ganga talao.

 In 1897 Shri Jhummon Giri Gosagne Napal, a ‘pujari’ (priest) - of the Giri suborder of Dasnami Gosain (Goswami) Brahmins, a mainly Shaivite sect - of Triolet together with a 'pujari' priest from Goodlands Sri Mohanpersad saw in a dream the water of the lake of Grand Bassin springing from the ‘Jahnvi’, thus forming part of Ganga.
 The news of the dream spread rapidly and created quite a stir in the Hindu community.
 The following year, pilgrims trekked to Grand Bassin to collect its water to offer to Lord Shiva on the occasion of Maha Shivaratri.
 The lake was then known as the ‘Pari Talao’.
 In 1998 it was declared a "sacred lake".
 In 1972, some holy water from the Ganges River was mixed establishing a symbolic link with the sacred Indian River and the lake was renamed Ganga Talao.

 Events

-During the Maha Shivaratri most of the devotees leave their homes and start a journey to Grand Bassin on foot.
-It has been a tradition that volunteer people offer foods and drinks to the pilgrims (the devotees).
+During the Maha Shivaratri, most of the devotees leave their homes and start a journey to Grand Bassin on foot.
+Tradition often holds that people offer food and drink to the pilgrims.